bluehalo/phx-tools/packages/sof-scope-checker/README.md

     let { error, success } = scopeChecker(name, action, scopes);

     // Log the error, wrap in operation outcome or GraphQL specific error
+    // You can check the type of the error as well since we use custom errors

     if (error) {
       next(error);